apptainer/singularity-userdocs/cgroups.rst

     $ sudo singularity instance stop instance1

-The remaining examples can be tested by starting instances and examining the contents of the appropriate subdirectories of ``/sys/fs/cgroup/``.
+Similarly, the remaining examples can be tested by starting instances and examining the contents of the appropriate subdirectories of ``/sys/fs/cgroup/``.

 Limiting CPU
 ============

 Limit CPU resources using one of the following strategies.
-The ``cpu`` section of the configuration file can limit memoroy wit the following:
+The ``cpu`` section of the configuration file can limit memory with the following:

 shares
 ------